-In addition to the equipment orders, Questor is seeing strong demand for our rental equipment in the United States and has committed \$3.5 million to grow its rental fleet.
-The Company expects to add 14 additional rental units by the end of the year, increasing the fleet approximately 36 percent.
+In addition to the equipment orders, Questor is seeing strong demand for our rental equipment in the United States and has committed \$5.4 million to grow its rental fleet.
+The Company expects to add 10 additional rental units by the end of the year.

 "In this challenging economic environment, our clients need technology solutions that are reliable, reduce operating costs, are cost effective, have a track record, and are proven.
 "In response to regulations and demand for our equipment in Colorado, we deployed our mobile rental units to the State and set up an operations facility to meet demand for regulated closed loop completions or green completions," she added.
 "The Company is well positioned to create additional operating hubs with rental equipment in other locations as the opportunities arise".
 Strengthened regulations in the U.S. have caused an increased demand for Questor's technology.
 The United States Environmental Protection Agency (EPA) issued regulations to reduce harmful air pollution arising out of crude oil and natural gas industry activities with a particular focus on the efficient destruction of volatile organic compounds (VOC's) and hazardous air pollutants (HAP's) and had recently introduced methane emission reduction legislation.
 Although President Trump has made it his mandate to reverse the EPA methane rules creating some uncertainty, many of the States are standing up and continuing their pursuit of air quality improvements and GHG emission reductions.
 The governors of California and New York have said that they will push ahead with their aggressive climate change policies despite President Donald Trump's executive order.
 The states have both pledged to reduce greenhouse gas emissions 40 per cent below 1990 levels by 2030 and 80 per cent by 2050.
 They also have mandated that half of each state's electricity be generated from renewable sources by 2030.
-"Questor's technology." said Mrs. Audrey Mascarenhas.
+"Questor's technology has a unique ability to address both those mandates in a cost effective way with our combustion technology and waste heat to power technology." said Mrs. Audrey Mascarenhas.
 Questor will continue to monitor the regions where regulations are enforced or becoming enforceable and ensure that our sales efforts match appropriately.